v-viksur/architecture-center/docs/microservices/tactical-ddd.md

     - To limit dependencies.
     - To use different technologies or data stores.

 Above all, it's important to be pragmatic, and remember that domain-driven design is an iterative process.
 When in doubt, start with more coarse-grained microservices.
-It's much easier to split apart a service later, than it is to refactor functionality across several services in production.
+It's easier to split apart a service later, than it is to refactor functionality across several services in production.

-## Microservices in the Drone Delivery application
+## Drone Delivery microservices

 Recall that the development team had identified the following aggregates: Delivery, Package, Drone, and Account.
 The first two are part of the Shipping bounded context, while Drone and Account belong to other bounded contexts.